Sumtwelve/bootcamp-study-guide/README.md

 ## Description

 This study guide was created to practice web development and store my notes in the cloud, rather than leave all my notes in a physical notebook, which I might lose.
 While making it I became more comfortable with HTML and the Git flow, and I also learned a lot about some JavaScript basics.
 Created for the 2022-2023 Coding Bootcamp with the University of Utah.
+Deployed at https://sumtwelve.github.io/bootcamp-study-guide/

 ## Table of Contents (Optional)